hku-systems/UPA/README.md

 `./demo_attack.sh`

+The outputs are in `output.txt`.
 Detailed description can be found in the shell file

 ## Run UPA in cluster mode